 1986 – I began my study of Ayurveda with Robbie Svoboda including constitutional assessment, tongue and pulse diagnosis.

-1986 - Dorothy McLean, one of the founders of Findhorn, along with Ellen White trained me how to tune into devas and communicate with elemental energies.
+1986 - Dorothy McLean, one of the founders of Findhorn, along with Ellen White trained us how to tune into devas and communicate with elemental energies.

-1998 – 2004 - Langara College, Vancouver, B.C. accepted my course, Herbal Healing Journey – Level One – Practical Herbalist Program as a College Certified Program.
+1998 – 2004 - Langara College, Vancouver, B.C. accepted our course, Herbal Healing Journey – Level One – Practical Herbalist Program as a College Certified Program.

-1998 – I began Level Two – Consultant Herbalist Program at Langara College, Vancouver, B.C.
+1998 – We began Level Two – Consultant Herbalist Program at Langara College, Vancouver, B.C.

-1999 – I published Pathways to Healing, A Guide to Herbs, Ayurveda, Dreambody and Shamanism.
+1999 – We published Pathways to Healing, A Guide to Herbs, Ayurveda, Dreambody and Shamanism.

 1972 – 2000-3000 hours plus of formal herbal clinic practice & 20,000 hours plus of dispensing herbs and herbal information (conservative estimate).

-2000 – Present – I continue to educate and mentor serious students on herbs and complimentary paradigms like Ayurveda, Shamanism & Dreambody
+2000 – Present – we continue to educate and mentor serious students on herbs and complimentary paradigms like Ayurveda, Shamanism & Dreambody

-2001 – Present - I became a Professional member of the American Herbalists Guild (A.H.G.).
+2001 – Present - Don became a Professional member of the American Herbalists Guild (A.H.G.).

-2001 – I co-founded The Modern and Traditional Herbalist Guild.
+2001 – Sandy & I co-founded The Modern and Traditional Herbalist Guild.

-2007 – I created the original Community Herbalist Program at Pacific Rim College.
+2007 – We created the original Community Herbalist Program at Pacific Rim College which they unscrupulously stole from us.
+What a way to treat your elders.

-2008 – Graduated from Northwest Culinary Institute in Vancouver, B.C.
+2008 – Don graduated from Northwest Culinary Institute in Vancouver, B.C.

-2011 – Curriculum designer and teacher of Herbal Studies Program at Camosun College.
+2011 – Don was the curriculum designer and teacher of Herbal Studies Program at Camosun College.

-2011 - 2012 Graduate student of Environmental Education and Communication at Royal Roads University.
+2011 - 2012 Don was a graduate student of Environmental Education and Communication at Royal Roads University.

-2013 - Received my Master of Arts degree in Environmental Education and Communication.
+2013 - Don received his Master of Arts degree in Environmental Education and Communication.

-2015 - I created the Healing Journey Online Course, an online version of my healing journey program, which I have been teaching and developing since 1986.
+2015 - We created the Healing Journey Online Course, an online version of our healing journey program, which we have been teaching and developing since 1986.

-2016 - I developed and launched the Herbal Mentorship Collective.
+2016 - Don developed and launched the Herbal Mentorship Collective.